DAIC-tud/docs/content/en/docs/system/_index.md

 </ul>

 {{% alert title="Note" color="info" %}}
 To inspect a given GPU and obtain the data of table 2, you can run the following commands on an interactive session or an sbatch script (see [Jobs on GPU resources](/docs/manual/job-submission/job-gpu)).
-The apptainer image used in this code snippet was built as demonstrated in the [containerization tutorial](/tutorials/containerization/).
+The apptainer image used in this code snippet was built as demonstrated in the [Apptainer tutorial](/tutorials/apptainer/).

 ```bash
 $ sinteractive --cpus-per-task=2 --mem=500 --time=00:02:00 --gres=gpu